Word by Word

 Pull apart the words before you like taffy, asking yourself why the author is using sentence fragments or first person viewpoint or an epistolary format.
 Ask how the protagonist’s inner life is portrayed?
 How tension is created?
 How the character arc is developed?
 What makes it a page-turner?
 Why the chapter breaks were placed where they were.
 If the ending is a poignant conclusion to all that came before.

-One of the grim realities of reading widely is we learn that there is no magic list of rules on how to write a story, a paragraph, a sentence.
+One of the hard realities of reading widely is we learn there’s no magic list of rules on how to write a story, a paragraph, a sentence.
 As someone who teaches writers, I often wish there were especially when I try to explain why a viewpoint that hops around like a gopher in a scene can seem so disconcerting to a reader.
 Published stories teach us fearlessness and boldness of approach, as we grasp pacing and dialogue, scene structure and plotting.
 Reading also teaches us a broader vocabulary, figurative language, and rhythms of language.
 Reading carefully teaches us the breaths between scenes, truths, subtext and voice.
 It reveals how writers can make us laugh and cry at the same time.
 Then we attempt to create pathos on the page in our own stories.

 However, one of the main reasons to read carefully is that with this practice, of really seeing exactly what is in front of you on the page, you then can extrapolate this experience and turn your discriminating eye onto the love of your life, your own writing.
 Then you can start editing and revising with a sense of why you need to fix certain techniques or parts of the story.
 You’ll discover from reading a blowhard of a writer or one who is a maestro of conciseness that you can use one precise word instead of nine imprecise ones.
 And then you’ll start trimming the detritus from your pages.